dennisvdwaag/gpt4all-bot/README.md

-# GPT4ALL Bot
+# GPT4ALL Bot 🤖

-GPT4ALL Bot is a Discord bot which uses the GPT4ALL TS package to create conversations.
+GPT4ALL Bot is a Discord bot which uses the [GPT4ALL TS](https://github.com/nomic-ai/gpt4all-ts) package to create conversations.
 ## Installation

 1. Install all packages for GPT4ALL Bot with `npm i`.